 There is no point setting yourself up for a fail by giving yourself an impossible task or even a goal that relies on another person.
 For example, I had shied away from dating and this year I wanted to change that.
 Instead of having a goal of “Get into a relationship” or anything which would depend on another person, I set myself the task of “Go on one date”.

-4. Carry your goals with you
+Keep your goals with you

-5. It’s ok to change your mind
+Know that its ok to change your mind